A general framework for optimising cost-effectiveness of pandemic response under partial intervention measures: Methods

 \section{Methods}

 We propose a framework to search for cost-effective SD interventions balancing the health effects (averted DALY losses) and the costs associated with SD intervention measures.
 Decisions on SD interventions are taken with respect to a maximal SD level, determining a population fraction complying with the stay-at-home restrictions aimed to control the COVID-19 transmission in a typical Australian town.
 Our framework comprises three main components: (i) a method to evaluate the cost-effectiveness of SD intervention measures, (ii) an agent-based model (ABM) to simulate the effect of these interventions on the progression of the COVID-19 disease, and (iii) an RL algorithm to optimise an adaptive SD intervention simulated within the ABM and evaluated in terms of cost-effectiveness.
 The following sections describe these components in further detail.
+Our study did not involve experiments on humans/human data or the use of human tissue samples.
+The anonymised census data, which is related to the build of the ABM, are publicly available from the Australian Bureau of Statistics.